khongminhtn/helsinki-fullstack-course/notes/part3.md

     - Other Operations
         - delete using mongoose -> findByIdAndRemove method
         - update using mongoose -> findByIdAndUpdate method
+    - Understand that promise if fulfilled, will be handled with .then() and if rejected, it will be handled with .catch()

 ### Validation and ESLint
+- Mongoose has built in validation
+    - Built in validation is set in the schema (structure)
+    - If input is invalid, an exception will be thrown with error.name and error.message
+    - The exception is then passed to error handlers middleware
+    -
+- Promise chaining
+    - many route handlers change the response data to the right format by calling toJSON method from response.json
+    - Understand that API requests and response works as promises.
+How we work with promises is using its method **then**.
+The callbacks then is what we use to handle the fullfilled value or rejections
+    - By chaining the **then** callbacks this would be called Promise chaining
+    -  A much easier using *async/await* syntax, it will make writing subsequent asychronous operations a lot easier.
+- Deploying the database backend to production
+    - add mongo uri env to heroku and push the backend app to heroku
+    - commandline: heroku config:set MONGODB_URI=variable/'variable'